ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-1/README.md

 <br>
 1) Ports 139/tcp and 445/tcp (SMB/CIFS): These are used for Windows file and printer sharing.

-     • Risk: If the operating system (OS) or the sharing service is not patched, an attacker can exploit vulnerabilities like the infamous EternalBlue to gain control or plant malware (e.g., ransomware).
-It also exposes system information like user lists and shared folders to anyone on the network.  <br>
+     • Risk: If the operating system (OS) or the sharing service is not patched, an attacker can exploit vulnerabilities like the infamous <br> &nbsp;  EternalBlue to gain control or plant malware (e.g., ransomware).
+It also exposes system information like user lists and shared folders to <br> &nbsp;  anyone on the network.  <br>

 2) Port 1900/tcp (UPnP): This protocol allows devices to open ports on your router automatically without your permission.